A mobility scooter can be a life changing device for people with disabilities and mobility issues.

 12. Perform Turns Slowly

 While most mobility scooters do offer a good amount of balance and stability, there is always a risk that the vehicle will tip over.
 This is especially true if it is not operated correctly.
 When moving around a corner, it is vital that you take your time and avoid going too quickly.

 You should also try to avoid sharp turns and take another route where possible.
-When travelling, be sure to keep things smooth and try to avoid making jerked movements that could affect the stability of your device.
+When traveling, be sure to keep things smooth and try to avoid making jerked movements that could affect the stability of your device.